VamshiGoud/wishlistmaker/Instructions.md

 # wishlistmaker
-A small application about making wish list
+A small application about making wish list.
+FYI: This is a Python project which uses a thirdparty library called FLASK, So you likely need to install Flask library using the command
+"pip install Flask"

 1. Open cmd prompt.